 We can measure the metrics that are most important to you with precision, and display them in a single place, ensuring traceability.

 Step two: cutting your energy usage

 Once you’ve established how much energy you’re actually using, you can start to cut it down.
 If your building is affected by LL97, it’s essential to make your building more energy efficient.

-Our solution uses a range of battery-powered and wired sensors to track exactly what power you’re using, which means you can dive into usage trends from device-level, up to your entire building.
+Our energy monitoring solution uses a range of battery-powered and wired sensors to track exactly what power you’re using, which means you can dive into usage trends from device-level, up to your entire building.

 From here, you can better understand your energy consumption, and get an accurate insight into how your space is actually being used, so that you can develop action plans to improve your efficiency.
 You can also compare energy usage with occupancy data, to pinpoint opportunities to reduce your consumption.